Citation, DOI & article data

-Periosteal reaction, also known as periostitis or periosteitis, is a nonspecific radiographic finding that indicates periosteal irritation.
+Periosteal reaction is a nonspecific radiographic finding that indicates new bone formation in reaction to the abnormal stimulants.
 Periosteal reactions may be broadly characterized as benign or aggressive, or more specifically categorized by pattern.

 Benign versus aggressive

 Periosteal reactions may be classified as benign or aggressive (note: not benign and malignant) based on the time course of the initiating process.

 Benign periosteal reaction

 Low-grade chronic irritation allows time for the formation of normal or near-normal cortex.
 The cortex will be thick and dense and have a wavy or uniform appearance.

 Benign periosteal reactions can be seen in callus formation in a fracture or with slowly growing tumors.

 Aggressive periosteal reaction

 Rapid irritative processes do not allow the periosteum time to lay down and consolidate new bone to form normal cortex.
 The cortex may appear lamellated, amorphous, or sunburst-like.

 Aggressive periosteal reactions can not only be seen with malignant tumors, but also with more benign processes like infection, eosinophilic granuloma (Langerhans cell histiocytosis), aneurysmal bone cyst, osteoid osteoma, hemophilia 4, and trauma.

 Morphological classification of periosteal reactions